Three years ago, Sizwe Ndlovu gave up his job as an IT technician to pursue his dream of winning an Olympic gold in rowing at the London Games.

 A royal reception awaits for Ndlovu when he return home.

-"He will be received as a prince or a king," South Africa team chief Patience Shikwambana said.
+"He will be received as a prince or a king," South Africa team leader Patience Shikwambana said.
 "We call KwaZulu Natal "The Kingdom."
 So that means when he gets there, the King is going to come and welcome him and say, 'Yes boy, you've done us proud."'

 Shikwambana said he hoped the 31-year-old Ndlovu, who is due to start a degree in sports science after the Olympics, will inspire a new generation of black kids to take up rowing.